MooreKyle/MooreKyle/README.md

 If you have any interesting ideas for projects, especially in the area of IoT (Internet of Things), I would love to hear about them and explore them.
 I would also like to hear about what you do in your field of study.
 Thank you for stopping by!

-Feel free to check out my website portfolio: https://engineerkylem.wixsite.com/kylesportfolio
+Feel free to check out my website portfolio (work in progress): https://engineerkylem.wixsite.com/kylesportfolio

 More coming soon...